EUDAT-Training/B2SHARE-Training/api/06_Update_record_metadata.md

 See the [Submitting the patch](#submitting-the-patch) section how to submit this patch.

-#### Administering specific items in multivalue fields
+### Updating multivalue fields
-Metadata fields can be defined to be 'multivalue' fields meaning that this field can have multiple values of the same type, for example, the `titles` field is defined to be an array of objects, where each object contains a `title` and a `title_type` field.
+Metadata fields can be defined to be 'multivalue' fields meaning that this field can have multiple values of the same type.
+For example, the `titles` field is defined to be an array of objects, where each object contains a `title` and a `title_type` field.

 To change the current title(s) of a given (draft) record to a different single value, use the following patch: